flow-hydraulics/flow-wallet-api/README.md

     FLOW_WALLET_ENABLED_TOKENS=FlowToken:0x0ae53cb6e3f42a79:flowToken,FUSD:0xf8d6e0586b0a20c7:fusd

-**NOTE:** Non-fungible tokens can _not_ be enabled using environment variables.
+**NOTE:** Non-fungible tokens _cannot_ be enabled using environment variables.
 Use the API endpoints for that.

 ### Database